The Truth About Coffee and PCOS

 Learn how to manage your PCOS on your own terms!
 All the resources you need to kick PCOS’ ass in one guide!!

-PCOS is associated with low levels of SHBG, a protein that binds sex hormones and inactivates them.
-Low levels of SHBG lead to high testosterone, dihydrotestosterone, and estradiol (estrogen) in the blood.
+PCOS is linked to low levels of SHBG, a protein that binds to sex hormones and keeps them inactive.
+When SHBG levels are low, there is more testosterone, dihydrotestosterone, and estrogen in the blood.

 Coffee and Weight Loss